-- The materials consist of a general overview and definition of two documents in the curriculum.
-These documents offer guidance and support for teachers when instructing emergent bilingual students.
+- The materials consist of a general overview and definition of two documents in the materials.
+These documents offer guidance and support for teachers when instructing multilingual learners.
 The materials focus on general best practices for teaching emergent bilingual learners and provide suggestions for their implementation. - The materials support teachers in delivering lessons, teaching strategies, and giving feedback to emergent bilingual students.
 The "Lesson Preview" section has supports designed explicitly for emergent bilingual students.
-These supports include teacher guidance on common misconceptions that emergent bilingual students may have within each lesson.
-The guidance provides background knowledge and highlights similarities and differences between English and other languages. - Materials provide educators with guidance and support for bilingual/ESL program implementation and support for emergent bilingual students, including resources for dual language immersion programs and metalinguistic transfer.
+These supports include teacher guidance on common misconceptions that students may have within each lesson.
+The guidance provides background knowledge and highlights similarities and differences between English and other languages. - There is evidence to support guidance for teachers in effectively using materials in stateapproved bilingual/ESL programs.